 Druther is an alteration of "would rather."
 "Any way you druther have it, that is the way I druther have it," says Huck to Tom in Mark Twain's Tom Sawyer, Detective.
-This example of metanalysis (the shifting of a sound from one constituent of a phrase to another) had likely been around for some time in everyday speech when Twain put those words in Huck's mouth.
+This example of metanalysis (the shifting of a sound from one element of a phrase to another) had been around for some time in everyday speech when Twain put those words in Huck's mouth.
 By then, in fact, druthers had already become a plural noun, so Tom could reply, "There ain't any druthers about it, Huck Finn; nobody said anything about druthers."
-Druthers is essentially a dialectal term and it tends to suggest an informality of tone, but in current use it doesn't necessarily suggest a lack of sophistication or education.
+Druthers is a dialectal term.

 Recent Examples on the WebIf King had his druthers, his company would bring back the Bell Beefer, an old favorite of his.

 Aman Kidwai, Fortune, 29 July 2022 Someone has to pay, and if businesses have their druthers that someone is someone else.

 Justin Lahart, WSJ, 14 July 2021 If Peter DeBoer had his druthers, the Vegas Golden Knights coach would roll his regular four lines and rely on his team's depth to score.